Orange Order: United Irishmen rebellion

 The Society of United Irishmen was formed by liberal Presbyterians and Anglicans in Belfast in 1791.
-It sought reform of the Irish Parliament, Catholic Emancipation and the repeal of the Penal Laws.
+It sought reform of the Parliament of Ireland, Catholic Emancipation and the repeal of the Penal Laws.
 By the time the Orange Order was formed, the United Irishmen had become a revolutionary group advocating an independent Irish republic that would "Unite Catholic, Protestant and Dissenter".
 United Irishmen activity was on the rise, and the government hoped to thwart it by backing the Orange Order from 1796 onward.

 Irish nationalist historians Thomas A. Jackson and John Mitchel argued that the government's goal was to hinder the United Irishmen by fomenting sectarianism, thereby creating disunity and disorder under pretence of "passion for the Protestant religion".
 Mitchel wrote that the government invented and spread "fearful rumours of intended massacres of all the Protestant people by the Catholics".
 Historian Richard R Madden wrote that "efforts were made to infuse into the mind of the Protestant feelings of distrust to his Catholic fellow-countrymen".
 MP Thomas Knox wrote in August 1796 that "As for the Orangemen, we have rather a difficult card to play ... we must to a certain degree uphold them, for with all their licentiousness, on them we must rely for the preservation of our lives and properties should critical times occur".

 The United Irishmen saw the Defenders as potential allies, and between 1794 and 1796 they formed a coalition.
 Despite some seeing the Defenders as "ignorant and poverty-stricken houghers and rick-burners", the United Irishmen were indebted to the Armagh disturbances as the Orangemen had scattered politicised Catholics throughout the country and encouraged Defender recruitment, creating a proto-army for the United Irishmen to utilise.